harmsk/atomic-management/CS5150/Test_Instructions.md

 3. Make sure the `Php Server` package is installed.
 You can do this by doing "`Cmd+Shift+P -> Settings View: Open -> Install`"

-4. In your atom settings "`Cmd+Shift+P -> Settings View: Editor`", turn off Soft Wrap
+4. In your atom settings "`Cmd+Shift+P -> Settings View: Editor`", turn on Soft Wrap and softWrapAtPreferredLineLength

+5. In a new window of atom, open your entire documents folder, then close that `File -> Close Window`.
+This will make it so when the testee starts it up, they will start in your documents folder

 ### When the student gets there